 If you want to have a healthy brain for a long time and enjoy mental well-being, it’s important to pay attention to exactly how what you are doing affects your brain.
-A modern problem that we all deal with is the presence of stressful environments in our daily life.
+A modern problem that we all deal with is the presence of stressful environments in our daily lives.

 Combined with sound pollution and crowded cities, this can exhaust our brain.
 Restful states are needed for your brain’s proper growth, development, and maintenance.
 This can be difficult to achieve in the city, at work, or even in our homes.